How to Shop Eco-Friendly Beauty, According to Sustainability Experts

 Opt for Sustainable Packaging

-While there are many recyclable packaging options on the market, Arnett recommends prioritizing refillable options.
+While many recyclable packaging options on the market, Arnett suggests prioritizing refillable options.

 When you can't get a refillable option, though, Piper recommends finding products with little to no packaging like loose bar soaps.
 "I place emphasis on the least amount of packaging possible," she says, "If there has to be packaging, I want that packaging to be compostable, reusable, or, at the very least, recyclable."
 For example, she prefers glass bottles and jars, which can be reused, over plastic packaging.
 She especially cautions against mixed material packaging (such as a pump, which is made from glass, plastic, and metal), noting they're notoriously difficult to recycle in a traditional system.